 If you want to boost your retail sales and get involved in Black Friday, here are our top 10 tips and tricks.

-If you’re worried that you’ll miss out to online retailers, fear not!
-This retail report found that this year, shoppers are hunting out Black Friday deals both online and in store to make sure they get the very best price.
+If you’re worried that you’ll miss out to online retailers, fear not.
+This retail report found that shoppers are hunting out Black Friday deals both online and in store to make sure they get the very best price.
 Promoting your offers on social media and in salon gives you the best chance to grab the attention of these bargain hunters.

-If you offer gift vouchers there’s no doubt that you’ll see an increase in sales in the run up to Christmas, but the Black Friday weekend is the perfect time to really push those sales.
-A study found that gift vouchers are on eight out of ten Christmas lists, and with three quarters of shoppers waiting for Black Friday to start their present shopping, it’s peak season!
+If you offer gift vouchers, there’s no doubt that you’ll see an increase in sales in the run up to Christmas and the Black Friday weekend is the perfect time to really push these.
+A study found that gift vouchers are on eight out of ten Christmas lists and with three quarters of shoppers waiting for Black Friday to start their present shopping, it’s peak season.

 This works for us but you know your clients best, so see what works for you.

 To maintain client loyalty and say thank you to those people that have been coming to you for years, why not offer them a personalised Black Friday promotion?
-If they return for their brows doing every 4 weeks like clockwork offer you could give them a treatment discount, or get in touch to let them know the product they just can’t live without is now reduced for one weekend only!
+If they return for their brows doing every 4 weeks, you could give them a treatment discount or get in touch to let them know the product they just can’t live without is now reduced for one weekend only.

-On that note, using hashtags in general is an amazing way of helping people find you on social media.
-When posting about your offers, obviously you should be using #BlackFriday, but don’t forget to hashtag your location (e.g. #Leeds, #Newcastle) to help local people find your posts.
+Using hashtags is a really easy way of helping new people find you on social media.
+When posting about your offers, obviously you should be using #BlackFriday, but try out hashtagging the products and treatments included in your sale (e.g. #HDBrows).

 We have even more info on using hashtags here.

-You may not have the footfall of a high street shop, but that doesn’t mean you can’t get people through your doors even when they’re not booked in.
-Try hosting an exclusive event in salon over the Black Friday weekend where you can showcase products, demo treatments and let them know about your limited time offers.
+Worried that you might not get the footfall of a high street shop?
+That doesn’t mean you can’t get people through your doors.
+Try hosting an exclusive event in salon over the Black Friday weekend where you can showcase products, demo treatments and let everyone know about your limited time offers.
 We all like the VIP treatment, so free fizz, food and special offers is sure to go down well.
-Plus after a busy day of sale shopping, an evening of relaxation would be a welcome treat!
+Plus, after a busy day of sale shopping, an evening of relaxation would be a welcome treat.